 Dr. Williams received his medical degree from the University of Cincinnati College of Medicine and a master of science degree from the Harvard School of Public Health.
 He completed his medicine residency, chief residency and fellowship in hematology/oncology at the University of Virginia Health System in Charlottesville, where he joined the faculty in 1986.

 Dr. Young, a board certified internist and endocrinologist, is the Tyson Family Endocrinology Clinical Professor, and Chair of the Division of Endocrinology, Diabetes, Metabolism, and Nutrition at the Mayo Clinic in Rochester, MN.
 He is a practicing endocrinologist with an active clinical practice and a dedicated teacher and mentor to residents and endocrinology fellows.

-Currently, Dr. Young serves as a member of the ABIM Endocrinology Exam Writing Committee and member of the ABIM Board of Endocrinology, Diabetes, and Metabolism.
-Dr. Young is an internationally recognized endocrinologist who has served as past President of the Endocrine Society, past Chair of the Endocrine Society Self Assessment Committee, an Associate Editor for the Journal of Clinical Endocrinology and Metabolism, and as a Senior Editor for Clinical Endocrinology.
+Currently, Dr. Young serves as a member of the American Board of Internal Medicine (ABIM) Council and the ABIM Endocrinology Board Exam Committee, and he serves as Chair of the ABIM Endocrinology, Diabetes, and Metabolism Board.
+Dr. Young is an internationally recognized endocrinologist who has served as past President of the Endocrine Society, past Chair of the Endocrine Society Self-Assessment Committee, an Associate Editor for the Journal of Clinical Endocrinology and Metabolism, and as a Senior Editor for Clinical Endocrinology.
 He is past Chair of the Endocrine Society’s Annual Meeting Steering Committee and Nominating Committee.
-Dr. Young has published over 240 articles on endocrine hypertension and adrenal and pituitary disorders.
+Dr. Young has published more than 240 articles on endocrine hypertension and adrenal and pituitary disorders.
 He has been the recipient of multiple education awards and has presented at over 300 national and international meetings and he has been an invited visiting professor for more than 100 medical institutions.